dariopellegrini/kdone-website/otp.md

 ### Endpoint
 After this configuration, OTP endpoints will be opened.

 * `users/otp/access`, POST which takes as input user's parameters (JSON or Multipart Form Data).
-This endpoint will create the user if not already exists and send the OTP access code though the senders specified in OTP configuration.
+This endpoint will create the user if not already exists and send the OTP access code through the senders specified in OTP configuration.
 * `users/otp/access/registered`, POST which sends the OTP through senders and requires a JSON body with username value.
 If username does not exists returns an error.
 * `users/otp/login`, POST which let users login using username and OTP code.
 They should be sent in a JSON inside request's body.
 ```json